HericaSilva/projeto-fire-agenda/README.md

 ## **Access the Project Online**

-You can view the live project [here](https://github.com/HericaSilva/projeto-fire-agenda).
+You can view the live project (https://projeto-fire-agenda.netlify.app/) The app is hosted using Netlify, which made the deployment process seamless and efficient.

 ---